Do Alcohol and Menopause Mix?

 Moderate drinking also appears to increase insulin sensitivity, reduce fasting insulin levels in the blood, and lower women's risks of type 2 diabetes, while heavier drinking may increase diabetes risk, according to a review published in Menopause.

-Addendum (July 7th): A few women expressed concern regarding alcohol use disorder and alcohol-related mood issues among menopausal women.
-Excessive alcohol use is very bad for your body and brain.
-Alcohol can be addictive, so we never encourage people to start drinking at any time of life.
-Alcohol use disorder and excessive drinking can be more damaging to women than to men.
-Research strongly links alcohol use disorder with major depression.
-However, according to research cited in Menopause, drinking is not more strongly associated with depression in women during and after menopause, and light to moderate drinking is unlikely to increase menopausal depression.
+It should go without saying, but we'll say it, excessive alcohol use is very bad for your body and brain.
+Alcohol also can be addictive, and alcohol use disorder and excessive drinking can be more damaging to women than to men.
+So we never encourage people to start drinking at any time of life.
 Some women in our community report that cutting out or stopping drinking helps lower their anxiety during this time, so that is worth exploring if anxiety is an issue for you.

 Get Feisty 40+ in Your Inbox